 Common Inversions Summary:

-The 3rd of the chord is the bass note.
+First inversion: The 3rd of the chord is the bass note.

 Second inversion: The 5th of the chord is the bass note.